Frizlab/UBJSONSerialization/Readme.md

 I used the UBJSON specification from http://ubjson.org

 ## To Do
+- [ ] Verify support for decoding multiple UBJSON docs in a single stream;
 - [ ] Support for streaming (receiving/sending data live);
 - [ ] At some point in the future, but maybe in a separate project, add support for Swift’s Encoder protocol.